Jonas (footballer, born 1984): Portuguesa (loan)

 Despite not being able to avoid relegation to the Série B in 2008, Jonas was one of the best players in the team, scoring 18 goals during his stay, nine in the Campeonato Brasileiro, ahead of teammate Edno's eight.

 Return to Grêmio

-After the end of the loan, Jonas returned to Grêmio for the 2009 season.
-He played in the 2009 Copa Libertadores, and after playing his worst game in the tournament (incredibly missing three chances to score in the same attack) against Boyacá Chicó he was dubbed "the worst forward of the world" ("el peor delantero del mundo") by Spanish newspaper Mundo Deportivo.
+After the loan ended, Jonas returned to Grêmio for the 2009 season.
+He played in the 2009 Copa Libertadores, and after playing his worst game in the tournament (incredibly missing three chances to score in the same attack) against Boyacá Chicó, he was dubbed "the worst forward in the world" ("el peor delantero del mundo") by the Spanish newspaper Mundo Deportivo.

-Jonas, however, scored 14 goals in the 2009 Campeonato Brasileiro Série A and was amongst the top goal scorers.
-He enjoyed further success throughout the 2010 season: he was top-scorer for Grêmio in the 2010 Campeonato Gaúcho and finished the top goal scorer in the Série A with 23 goals.
+Jonas, however, scored 14 goals in the 2009 Campeonato Brasileiro Série A and was among the top goal scorers.
+He enjoyed further success throughout the 2010 season: he was the top-scorer for Grêmio in the 2010 Campeonato Gaúcho and finished as the top scorer in Série A with 23 goals.